 The Boston North Shore mortgage forecast is for relaxed lending standards to not only continue to be a part of a mortgage lender’s loan guidelines, but they’re making an impact in other areas as well.
 Mortgage software company Ellie Mae just released a report showing mortgage lenders approve 77% of applicants – an increase of 6% in roughly 18 months.
 In addition, the MCAI rose 1.1% in only one month.
 The report also showed that lenders have relaxed lending requirements for loans above the national conforming loan maximum of $424,100.

-Also of Interest - Boston North Shore Interest Rates: The Watch Continues
+Also of Interest - Boston North Shore Mortgage Rates May Still Rise in 2015

 Availability, as a result, has increased for nearly every type of loan offered: